Many or all companies we feature compensate us. Compensation and editorial

 Repayment terms

-The time you have to repay the loan.
-You’ll choose your repayment term before you agree to the loan offer, and the lender will calculate your monthly payment based on the loan’s interest rate and term.
+Your repayment term is the time you have to repay the loan.
+You’ll choose your term before you agree to the loan offer, and the lender will calculate your monthly payment based on the loan’s interest rate and term.

 Long-term loans can keep your monthly payments low, but you’ll pay more in total interest charges.
 Short-term loans can help you save on interest, but the monthly payments will be higher.

-What to look for: Among top personal loan companies, loans typically have repayment terms ranging from one to seven years, but some lenders offer more flexibility.
-Some lenders may only have two terms, while others provide a wider spectrum.
+What to look for: Loans from the top personal loan companies often have repayment terms ranging from one to seven years, but some lenders offer more flexibility.
+Some lenders may only offer two terms, while others provide a wider spectrum.

 Prepayment penalties